clowder-framework/clowder2/docs/docs/devs/standalone-docker-deployment.md

 git clone https://github.com/clowder-framework/clowder2.git
 ```

 2. Create a docker-compose.override.yml file with the following content.
-Replace `{{IP_ADDRESS}}` with the IP address of the virtual machine.
+Replace `{{IP_ADDRESS}}` with the IP address of the host.

 ```yaml
 version: '3.9'